cidetec-energy-storage/cideMOD/docs/source/docker.rst

 .. _docker_instructions:

-Docker is the preferred platform to use the FEniCS, multiphenics and PXD packages on.
+Docker is the preferred platform to use the FEniCS, multiphenics and cideMOD packages on.

 Install Docker
 ---------------